MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-costing-methods.md

  **Average**

- For items using the **Average** costing method, stock decreases are valued by calculating a weighted average of the remaining stock on the last day of the average cost period in which the stock decrease was posted.
+ For items using the **Average** costing method, inventory decreases are valued by calculating a weighted average of the remaining inventory on the last day of the average cost period in which the inventory decrease was posted.
 For more information, see [Design Details: Average Cost](design-details-average-cost.md).

- The following table shows how stock decreases are valued for the **Average** costing method.
+ The following table shows how inventory decreases are valued for the **Average** costing method.

 |Posting Date|Quantity|Cost Amount (Actual)|Entry No.|
 |------------------|--------------|----------------------------|---------------|